hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 ## Import Providers

-CDK for Terraform lets you import Terraform [providers](https://www.terraform.io/docs/providers/index.html) and [modules](https://www.terraform.io/docs/modules/index.html) to your project.
+CDK for Terraform lets you import Terraform [providers](https://www.terraform.io/docs/providers/index.html) to your project.

 For example, this TypeScript example project has a `main.ts` file that defines AWS resources: